Monday, December 31, 2012

 - Oddly, the movie Julie and Julia.
 The basic plot involves a young lady who blogs about cooking through a Julia Child cookbook.
 That movie laid down a challenge for me.
 Couldn't I write about life, laughter, family, tears, ministry and grandbabies instead?

 In the fall of 1981, Frank and I became pastors of our first little congregation in the mountains of NC.

 We were young, naive, exuberant, sincere, thrilled.
 (That's a lot of energy to thrust upon an established congregation of thirty settled souls!)

 Our first opportunity for outreach presented itself with Christmas, which was right around the corner.
 Frank announced that the youth group would come to our house to bake cookies.
 We would then go to the local nursing home for carols and cookie distribution for the residents.

 Small glitch.
 There was no "Cookie Outreach" section in the church budget.
 So, it became my mission to squirrel away enough money from our personal grocery budget to purchase the needed baking ingredients.
 This was quite a feat as our weekly list included a lot of tuna, pasta and potatoes!

 Did I mention we were young and poor?

 The Saturday morning before Christmas I bundled up, made the drive to Bi-Lo Grocery and scoured the aisles for the best buys on flour, sugar, vanilla, milk, butter and baking soda.
 My tight little fist opened reluctantly at the register to relinquish the dollars so carefully saved.

 I sang carols on the drive home and arrived with a huge grin.
 Putting away the precious commodities was such fun.
-Donald Trump had no greater joy than mine!
+The richest sultan had no greater joy than mine!